 Louisiana takes domestic violence very seriously.
 Domestic violence is defined as any behavior used to gain power and control over a spouse, partner, girlfriend, boyfriend, or intimate family member.
 This includes but is not limited to physical abuse, sexual abuse, emotional abuse, isolation, intimidation, and economic abuse.
-Anyone who feels threatened or is experiencing domestic violence can file for a protective order to eliminate further abuse and harm.
+Anyone who feels threatened or is experiencing domestic violence can file for protective orders to eliminate further abuse and harm.
 Although you do not need an attorney to file for a protective order, the process of obtaining and enforcing a protective order can be a legally and emotionally complex process.
 If you are in a domestic violence situation you are already dealing with a great deal of emotional stress and having an attorney to guide you through each step of the process will ensure it is done properly and as quickly as possible.

 In Louisiana, the Supreme Court of Louisiana created the Louisiana Protective Order Registry (LPOR), which registers all active protective orders – whether they are temporary orders or permanent.
 The purpose of the registry was to help victims and their families along with judges and prosecuting attorneys by monitoring situations of domestic violence closely and enforcing protective orders successfully.